jojobear2020/Amazon_Vine_Analysis/README.md

 In this project we analyzed Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 We had access to approximately 50 datasets, each one contains reviews of a specific product.
-For this analysis, I selected a datasaet containing reviews of the baby products.
+For this analysis, I selected dataset containing reviews of the baby products.

 [](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Baby_v1_00.tsv.gz)